Sort scholarships by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 - Pickering Foreign Affairs Fellowship Program - U.S. Department of State

 - This program provides undergraduate and graduate funding to participants as they are prepared academically and professionally to enter the U.S. Department of State.
 Fellows must commit to pursuing a graduate degree in international studies at one of the graduate schools participating in the program.
-Additionally, fellows must commit to serve 3 years as a foreign service officer.
+Additionally, fellows must commit to serve five years as a foreign service officer.